 Which Paris Airport Should You Fly Into?

-I think it’s probably an expectation, for a city famed for beauty, fashion, and being a bastion for that French joie de vivre, that its airports would be spectacles in and of themselves.
-Whether this is a downfall of being a world renowned capital city, or just an unfair expectation to place on Paris, the city’s airports are, to put it candidly, just not good, and at best, forgettable.
+You’d expect a city famed for beauty, fashion, and being a bastion for that French joie de vivre to have airports to match.
+Unfortunately, Paris’s airports are, to put it candidly, just not good, and at best, forgettable.

-This isn’t just informed solely by my experience.
-In a 2019 ranking of the world’s most trafficked global airports, AirHelp put two of the four Parisian airports – Charles de Gaulle and Orly – at 121st and 126th respectively out of 132, where the two received average scores of 60% for punctuality, 20% for service quality, and 20% for the shopping and restaurant options.
+This isn’t informed solely by my experience.
+In a 2019 ranking of the world’s most trafficked global airports, AirHelp put two of the four Parisian airports—Charles de Gaulle and Orly—at 121st and 126th respectively out of 132, where the two received average scores of 60% for punctuality, 20% for service quality, and 20% for the shopping and restaurant options.

 So I’ve compiled a list of Paris’ four airports to help you use them strategically depending on your trip and help you to avoid, and work around, their shortfalls.
 But first…